The microscopic role of deformation in the dynamics of soft colloids

-To further verify this picture, a snapshot of EPR with $U=1000$ at the highest investigated $\zeta$ is reported in Fig.~\ref{fig:Panel3}(c), where each ring is represented by an ellipse based on the eigenvectors of its gyration tensor, thus allowing to visualize deformation effects.
+To visualize how deformation and stress are distributed within the system, a snapshot of EPR with $U=1000$ at the highest investigated $\zeta$ is reported in Fig.~\ref{fig:Panel3}(c), where each ring is represented by an ellipse based on the eigenvectors of its gyration tensor.
 It is evident that deformed particles tend to stay close to each other, generating "strings" of elongated ellipses, which surround areas of less deformed/less stressed particles.
 This is quantified by the radial distribution function $g^{a}(r)$ of rings with large asphericity (i.e. $a>0.2$), which displays a higher peak located at smaller distances with respect to the average $g(r)$, as shown in the inset of Fig. \ref{fig:Panel3}(d).
 The same snapshot is also shown in Fig.~\ref{fig:Panel3}(e) highlighting the fastest ballistic rings, which are remarkably found in very large clusters.
-Furthermore, not only their positions are correlated, but also their displacements, as shown in Fig.~\ref{fig:Panel3}(f): a high degree of alignment in the direction of motion is clearly present.
-On the boundary of these clusters, slower rings which are either more deformed or are moving in a different direction physically stop the ballistic motion of the fastest particles, ultimately leading this to an end.
-These fastest rings are then slowed in their motion until recovering normal diffusion when particle deformations in the system are able to finally relax (see Fig.~\ref{fig:Panel2}(b).
-This phenomenology is completely absent in HZD (Fig.~\ref{fig:S9}), where particles overlap are spread out and no persistent motion is observed.
+Furthermore, not only their positions are correlated, but also their displacements, as shown in Fig.~\ref{fig:Panel3}(f): a high degree of alignment in the direction of motion is clearly present, in full agreement with the observation of a negative oscillation in $F_s(q^*,t)$ (Fig.~\ref{fig:Panel2}(c)).
+On the boundary of these clusters, slower rings which are either more deformed or are moving in a different direction physically stop the ballistic motion of the fastest particles which are then slowed in their motion until recovering normal diffusion (Fig.~\ref{fig:Panel2}(b)).
+This happens when particle deformations in the system are able to finally relax (Fig.~S7).
+The fact that the stress continuously propagates through the system is qualitatively illustrated in the stress maps reported in Fig.~S8 for different times and can be better visualized in the Supplementary Movie.
+This phenomenology is completely absent in HZD (Fig.~S9), where stress is absent and particles overlaps are spread out, so that no persistent motion is observed.